How to start blogging

 Thinking about adding a blog to your website?
 Want to know how to get started?
 Then read on…

-We were asked to write our first guest blog recently.
+We were asked to write a guest blog recently.
 It was for The Clothing Startup, a business-support service for people wanting to launch their own clothing brands and looking for a bit of guidance from someone who’s been there, done that, and made the t-shirt.
 And the trousers.

 They wanted us to write a blog explaining the importance of blogging for small businesses (we know, right?
 Blogs about blogs.
-So meta.) and imparting our wisdom in such a way that would make the idea seem less terrifying.
+So meta.) and to impart our wisdom in a way that made the idea seem less terrifying.

 We did our best, and doled out loads of handy tidbits of information, pointers on where and how to get started, and some guidance on brand voice and all that sort of stuff.